Block booking

 Block booking is a system of selling multiple films to a theater as a unit.
-Block booking was the prevailing practice in the Hollywood studio system from the turn of the 1930s until it was outlawed by the U.S. Supreme Court's decision in United States v.
+Block booking was the prevailing practice in the Hollywood studio system from the turn of the 1930s until it was ruled unlawful by the U.S. Supreme Court's decision in United States v.
 Paramount Pictures, Inc. (1948).
 Under block booking, "independent ('unaffiliated') theater owners were forced to take large numbers of a studio's pictures without knowing much about them.
 Those studios could then parcel out B movies along with A-class features and star vehicles, which made both production and distribution operations more economical."
 The element of the system involving the purchase of unseen pictures is known as blind bidding.

 Origins in the silent era

 Paramount Pictures, under Adolph Zukor's leadership, was largely responsible for introducing the practice of block booking to Hollywood.
 General manager Al Lichtman suggested to Zukor that the studio produce 52 films a year and that they sell their yearly program in advance:

 At a time when star prominence was the single most important factor determining a film's box-office success, Zukor had cornered the market.
 In a 1918 popularity poll ... the six top stars on the list—Mary Pickford, Marguerite Clark, Douglas Fairbanks, Harold Lockwood, William S. Hart, and Wallace Reid—were all under contract to Zukor.

 Using this leverage, Paramount was able to insist that prospective exhibitors interested in, say, the Pickford films, acquire them in large blocks along with a quantity of less attractive titles.
 These block-booking arrangements typically included groups of from 13 to 52 or even 104 titles.
 Paramount salesmen offered a variety of different product lines, from the top-quality Artcraft releases of Pickford, Fairbanks, and Hart to the more modest Realart productions, in which stars such as Bebe Daniels were being developed.
 Because these films had not yet been produced, exhibitors were required to "buy blind" from a sketchy prospectus or campaign book.

 The rest of the studio system, with the exception of United Artists, copied these policies to varying degrees.
 For much of the 1920s Paramount and Warner Bros., in particular, "relied heavily on block booking and blind bidding".
 In 1921 the Federal Trade Commission launched an investigation of the studios' booking practices that would last for 11 years.
 A 1927 cease and desist order was disregarded by the majors.
 Smaller distributors such as Associated Exhibitors that attempted to retain open booking were eventually driven to accept the practice.